 In April 2013, I founded the Global Get Off The Fence Movement inspiring people worldwide to get off the fence, get unstuck, and thrive.

 What did you do before launching your own business?

 I first made sure that I was entirely passionate about it and could see myself doing it in 5 or 10 years.
 Next, I walked into the bank and told them about my dream.
 I guess I did a good job of convincing them to buy into the idea because, at 24, they gave me a line of credit of almost $100,000 to start operating.
 Of course, I did industry research and checked out some of the companies already doing what I was about to do.

 But other than that, impulsive me, thought up the idea, the name, registered the company name and URL, and started to pound the pavement and knock on doors!
 However, you should make sure your product or service is priced accurately; your budget is comprehensive and realistic.
 In my book, I talk about all these things, 99 Things Women Wish They Knew Before … Starting Their Own Business.

 What inspired you to start blogging?

-I think my story depicts how I got to Blogging.
+I think my story depicts how I got to blogging.
 It fulfills me beyond comprehension.
-It has become my little safe place I go when I’m feeling confused, happy, upset, frustrated and more.
+It has become my safe place I go when I’m feeling confused, happy, upset, frustrated, and more.
 The support from the readers is what keeps me going and writing.

 - I love TheDailyBeast.com

-- And I confess, I still enjoy Dooce.com every now and then
+- And I confess, I still enjoy Dooce.com now and then.

-My work is divided between writing for my Blog, promoting my book, speaking engagements, mentoring and consulting other female entrepreneurs.
-If I’m not working with other women, I’m at one of my two offices: My home office, or Starbucks.
-I couldn’t even count the hours, because I’m a Twitterholic, so I tweet right up till bedtime.
+My work is divided between writing for my blog, promoting my book, speaking engagements, mentoring, and consulting other female entrepreneurs.
+If I’m not working with other women, I’m at one of my two offices: My home office or Starbucks.
+I can’t even count the hours because I’m a Twitterholic, so I tweet right up till bedtime.
 Shame on me!